huevosverdes/RNGStudy/README.md

 # RNGStudy
 A study of various topics in RNG.
 Code in C, C++ and Python.
+No libraries or dependencies needed.

 I conceptualize two parts to random number generation:
 1. The core RNG which generates some number of random bits